Tj-Github30/live-flash-auction/ENTIRE_PHASE_GUIDELINES.md

 ## Phase 6: DynamoDB (FREE TIER) - 10 minutes

+**📌 Important: DynamoDB is ONLY for Bid History**
+- This table stores **bid history** (bids placed on auctions)
+- **Users are NOT stored in DynamoDB** - they are stored in PostgreSQL (RDS)
+- Users are automatically synced from Cognito to PostgreSQL when they signup/login
+- See Phase 9 for PostgreSQL database setup

 ### Step 6.1: Create Bids Table

 1. **AWS Console** → Search **"DynamoDB"** → **"DynamoDB"**